mieko/cult/README.md

 ### Drivers

-Cult provides a handful of Drivers which can talk to common VPS providers, initially DigitalOcean, Linode, and Vultr.
+Cult provides a handful of Drivers which can talk to common VPS providers, initially DigitalOcean, Linode, and Vultr, and a VirtualBox driver for local development.
 A driver is typically 200-300 lines of Ruby code, and is pretty well isolated from the rest of Cult, so feel free to open a PR to add your provider of choice.
 You can get a current list with:

     $ cult provider drivers